Article #51: The Double Shift: How Women Balanced Survival Jobs and Family During the 2008 Financial Crisis

 This is the essential starting point of this article.
 The double shift should not be read as a simple excess of tasks or an individual failure of organization.
 It needs to be understood as a structural form of crisis absorption.
 In moments of collapse, many families continue to function because someone reorganizes schedules, accepts more unstable jobs, reduces consumption, manages scarcity, expands care, and emotionally sustains the routine.
 In countless cases, that someone was the woman.

 The 2008 crisis exposed this mechanism with clarity.
 The problem was not only the destruction of jobs, but the deterioration in the quality of the work that remained available.
-Kalleberg (2017), in analyzing the U.S. labor market during and after the Great Recession, shows that the period deepened labor insecurity, occupational polarization, and more precarious forms of labor market insertion.
-In parallel, the Bureau of Labor Statistics — BLS (2018) shows that the trajectory of women’s work during the period must be read within broader changes in participation, hours, and occupational composition, not as simple linear stability.
+Kalleberg and von Wachter (2017), in analyzing the U.S. labor market during and after the Great Recession, shows that the period deepened labor insecurity, occupational polarization, and more precarious forms of labor market insertion.
+In parallel, the Bureau of Labor Statistics — BLS (2019) shows that the trajectory of women’s work during the period must be read within broader changes in participation, hours, and occupational composition, not as simple linear stability.

 That is why looking only at unemployment or income is not enough.
 The real impact of the crisis appears when one observes how the economic collapse reorganized time, energy, and responsibilities inside households.
 It was in this silent displacement that the double shift of survival gained strength.
 The care literature itself reinforces that, when market resources and protection shrink, the invisible work inside families tends to gain relative weight rather than disappear, as Folbre (2017) and OECD (2025) argue.